-Sussex County Community College encourages anyone who has experienced sexual misconduct, such as sex or gender-based discrimination, harassment, sexual violence, bullying or stalking, to report the incidence directly to the Title IX Coordinator or the Title IX Team.
-At Sussex, you can expect to have incidents of sexual misconduct taken seriously and can be assured that each individual will be treated with dignity and respect.
-Formally reported incidents are investigated promptly, thoroughly, and equitably and resolved through appropriate measures.
+Sussex County Community College encourages anyone who has experienced sexual misconduct, such as sex or gender-based discrimination, harassment, sexual violence, bullying or stalking to report the incidence directly to the Title IX Coordinator or a Title IX Intake/Investigative Officer.
+At SCCC, you can expect to have incidents of sexual misconduct taken seriously and can be assured that each individual will be treated with dignity and respect.
+Formally reported incidents are investigated promptly, thoroughly and equitably and resolved through appropriate measures.
 Formal reporting means that information discovered and provided is shared with investigators, witnesses, and the accused individual, as necessary, with tremendous care.